What do you know about your emotional life?

 What is Emotional Intelligence?

-Emotional Intelligence (EQ) is about using our emotions to guide us through the world and being able to use knowledge of our emotions to:
+Emotional Intelligence (EQ) is about using your emotions to guide you through the world and being able to use knowledge of your emotions to:

 - Make decisions